 I looked at him – really looked at him as I processed his words.
 Even with the years between us, I knew that his apology was sincere.
-After receiving it though, I also knew that the apology – while appreciated – wasn’t what I wanted.
+After hearing it though, I also knew that the apology – while appreciated – wasn’t what I wanted.
 It was never that I hadn’t heard his pleas and apologies before, it was just that, alone, they were never enough to fix what he’d broken.
-I’d done my best to forgive Jason and move forward with my life, but the pain and anger he left me with was a tether to the past, and it didn’t let me board any train that could have broken me free of it – broken me free of him.
-I’d tried filling my days with the love of someone else, praying that would be enough to release me of everything that held me back.
-It wasn’t until I was alone again – too exhausted to even put a fight anymore – that I understood why I’d never been free.
+I’d done my best to forgive Jason and move forward with my life, but the pain and anger he left me with was a tether to the past I could never break free of.
+I’d tried filling my days with the love of someone else, praying it would be enough to release me of everything that held me back.
+It wasn’t until I was alone again – too exhausted to even put up a fight anymore – that I finally understood.

 I couldn’t run from it.

 And seeing Jason only served as a reminder of all the love I still had for him.
 All the anger I’d carried with me was nothing more than cooled embers now – I’d long since given up on feeding it.

 “Thank you for the apology,” I said with a small smile, “but like I said, we can’t undo the past.
 I put that whole matter behind me a while ago.”

 I shook my head.
 “No. And if we hadn’t met up here today, I still wouldn’t have.”

 “I’m glad I showed up then.”

 I nodded and giggled.
 “You know what?
 I’m glad you did too.”